Chairman and Scientific Director of the CISPA Helmholtz Center for Information Security

-He is the Director of the Center for IT-Security, Privacy, and Accountability (CISPA), and a Principal Investigator and Vice-coordinator of the Cluster of Excellence on Multimodal Computing and Interaction (MMCI).
+He is moreover a professor of Saarland University, the director of the CISPA-Stanford Center, jointly with Prof. John Mitchell, the speaker of the collaborative research center (Sonderforschungsbereich) on Methods and Tools for Understanding and Controlling Privacy, and a Principal Investigator and Vice-coordinator of the Cluster of Excellence on Multimodal Computing and Interaction (MMCI).
+See here for a longer CV.

-Research InterestsInformation security and privacy, especially foundations of computer security & privacy; design, analysis and verification for security-critical systems and services; and methods and tools for assessing and enhancing privacy in the Internet.
+Research InterestsInformation security and privacy, especially foundations of computer security & privacy; design, analysis and verification for security-critical systems and services; methods and tools for assessing and enhancing end-user privacy; research on new attack vectors; and universal solutions in software and network security.

 PublicationsMy technical papers and publications are available online.
 Presumably the most up-to-date list over time will be at DBLP though.